swisstackle/oline_game/README.md

 Therefore I will not provide any instructions on how to install the software.

-However, I am looking for testers.
+However, I am looking for testers and developers.
+You can obviously make pull requests any time you want and if I accept them, you will be granted part of the money if the software sells; we obviously would have to come to an agreement on who takes how much money, but I'm sure we will if you email me, I don't bite :D.

-For prices, testers or other support: alainsch@buffalo.edu
+For prices, testers, developers or other support: alainsch@buffalo.edu.